Lightning Returns: Final Fantasy XIII: Gameplay

-The player directly controls the character Lightning through a third-person perspective to interact with people, objects, and enemies throughout the game.
-The player can also turn the camera around the character, which allows for a 360° view of the surroundings.
-The world of Lightning Returns, as with Final Fantasy XIII and its sequel XIII-2, is rendered to scale with the character, who navigates the world on foot.
-In one of the areas, the player can use chocobos, a recurring animal in the Final Fantasy series.
-The player is able to freely navigate the game's open world layout, explore towns and country areas, and accept quests from various non-playable characters (NPCs).
-Lightning is also able to sprint for limited periods, climb up ladders and jump freely.
-The game features three difficulty levels: Easy, Normal and Hard, the latter of which is unlocked after first completing the game.
-There is also a New Game+ option, whereby players can start a new game while carrying over their equipment and stats from a previous playthrough.
+The player controls Lightning through a third-person perspective to interact with people, objects, and enemies throughout the game.
+The player can also rotate the camera around the character, allowing a 360° view of the surroundings.
+The world of Lightning Returns, as with Final Fantasy XIII and its sequel XIII-2, is rendered to scale with the character who navigates the world on foot.
+In one area, the player can use chocobos, a recurring animal in the Final Fantasy series.
+The player can freely navigate the game's open-world layout, explore towns and country areas, and accept quests from various non-playable characters (NPCs).
+Lightning can also sprint for limited periods, climb up ladders, and jump freely.
+The game features three difficulty levels: Easy, Normal, and Hard, the latter of which is unlocked after completing the game.
+There is also a New Game+ option, which allows players to begin a new game while carrying over their equipment and stats from a previous playthrough.
 The in-game clock runs continuously during normal navigation, with one in-game day equating to two to three hours in real time on Easy mode and one hour on Normal and Hard modes.
-The timer starts out at seven in-game days, but can be extended to a maximum of thirteen days.
-The timer stops during cutscenes, conversations and battles.
+The timer starts at seven in-game days but can be extended to thirteen days.
+The timer stops during cutscenes, conversations, and battles.
 Lightning can also pause time using an ability called Chronostasis.

-Quests are directly linked to Lightning's growth: as she completes quests, her stats are boosted, with the main story quests yielding the biggest boosts.
-Many side quests can only be obtained at certain times, since the real-time build of the world means NPCs are in constant movement, and only appear in certain places at a given time.
+Lightning's growth correlates with her quests; her stats are boosted, with the main story quests yielding the biggest boosts.
+Many side quests are only available at specific times because of the world's real-time structure, which means NPCs are constantly moving and only appear in certain places at a given time.
 Lightning can also accept quests from the Canvas of Prayers, a post board found in all the main locations.
-Upon completing NPC quests, Lightning is rewarded with a portion of Eradia, spiritual energy retrieved when a person's burden is lifted.
-Every day at 6 AM game-time, Lightning is drawn back into the Ark, a location where the in-game clock does not progress.
-Once there, Lightning gives her gathered Eradia to a tree called Yggdrasil: if she has gathered enough, the in-game clock is extended by a day.
+Completing NPC quests rewards Lightning with a portion of Eradia, spiritual energy retrieved when a person's burden is lifted.
+Every day at 6 A.M. game-time, Lightning is drawn back into the Ark, a location where the in-game clock does not progress.
+There, Lightning gives her gathered Eradia to a tree called Yggdrasil; if she has enough, the in-game clock is extended by one day.
 She can also restock on supplies and collect new equipment.
-Another feature in the game was Outerworld Services, a feature where players could take photos and share them, along with their personal stats and battle scores, on Facebook and Twitter.
+Another feature in the game was Outerworld Services, where the players could take photos and share them, along with their personal stats and battle scores, on Facebook and Twitter.
 The Facebook features were disabled in April 2015.
 All Outerworld services were terminated in April the following year.